cds-astro/cds-bstree-file-readonly-rust/README.md

 The simple design inputs are:
 * a metadata part followed by the data part
-* data part as conpact as possible, but without compression
+* data part as compact as possible, but without compression
 * => hence the choice of an implicit structure with an unbalanced rightmost part of the tree

-Remark: I do not claim this is the best possible structure, it is a quite naive implementation by a non-expert, any feedback welcome.
+Remark: I do not claim this is the best possible structure, it is a quite **naive implementation by a non-expert**, any feedback welcome.

 Purpose
 -------